TraceLarson/HouseFax/docs/brief.md

  reporting features that benefit from extra emphasis.

 ## Solution
-- This application takes crime information specific to a city (solely Austin Tx for the time being) and pairs it with actual MLS real estate listing data to give the users a more complete picture of what issues a property's surrounding neighborhood may encompass.
-Crime will be displayed in neat modules directly on the property details page with no confusing similar elements to get lost in.
-A map of the area with marked locations for the crimes as well as a rating system for calculating how Family Friendly the location is will be available.
+- The purpose of House Fax is to give an upfront look at what types of crimes happen in an area.
+By allowing the user to browse real estate data by searching within Austin TX, the user can find a property they are interested in and view its details.
+They will then be presented with the overview of these details as well as a rating for Family Friendliness.
+The user will also be presented with "crime cards."
+Crime Cards are small components that contains the name of the crime, how long ago it happened and access to a map to view the reported location the crime took place in relation to the current property they are viewing.
+The user will be able to view the last 4 crimes that have been reported.

-- ## Unique Value Proposition
+## Unique Value Proposition
-This application separates its self from its competition by being light weight and instead of being feature rich, will aim to one or two things really well.
+- This application separates its self from its competition by being light weight and instead of being feature rich, will aim to one or two things really well.
 It can display crime data and allow the user to view vital statistics about a particular property.
 The User will also be able to view a "Family Friendly" rating.
 The Family Friendly scoring algorithm will rank the property on a 0-100% basis.